 Physical contact should take place only when it is necessary in relation to a particular activity.
-It should take place in a safe and open environment i.e. one easily observed by others and last for the minimum time necessary.
+It should take place in a safe and

+- treat children with dignity and respect and avoid contact with intimate parts of the body - always explain to a child the reason why contact is necessary and what form that contact will take - seek consent of parents where a child or young person is unable to do so because of a disability. - consider alternatives, where it is anticipated that a child might misinterpret any such contact, - be familiar with and follow recommended guidance and open environment i.e. one easily observed by others and last for the minimum time necessary.
 The extent of the contact should be made clear to the parent/carer and once agreed, should be undertaken with the permission of the child/young person.
 Contact should be relevant to their age or understanding and adults should remain sensitive to any discomfort expressed verbally or non-verbally by the child.